 As of December 31, 2020, we had \$1.2 billion of cash and cash equivalents, \$0.1 billion of current restricted cash, \$750 million of available commitments under the \$750 million revolving credit facility (the "2019 CQP Credit Facilities") and \$17.8 billion of total debt outstanding on a consolidated basis (before unamortized premium, discount and debt issuance costs), excluding \$413 million aggregate outstanding letters of credit.
 We incur, and will incur, significant interest expense relating to the assets at the Sabine Pass LNG terminal.
 Our ability to fund our capital expenditures and refinance our indebtedness will depend on our ability to access additional project financing as well as the debt and equity capital markets.
 A variety of factors beyond our control could impact the availability or cost of capital, including domestic or international economic conditions, increases in key benchmark interest rates and/or credit spreads, the adoption of new or amended banking or capital market laws or regulations and the repricing of market risks and volatility in capital and financial markets.
-Our financing costs could increase or future borrowings or equity offerings may be unavailable to us or unsuccessful, which could cause us to be unable to pay or refinance our indebtedness or to fund our other liquidity needs.
-We also rely on borrowings under our credit facilities to fund our capital expenditures.
-If any of the lenders in the syndicates backing these facilities was unable to perform on its commitments, we may need to seek replacement financing, which may not be available as needed, or may be available in more limited amounts or on more expensive or otherwise unfavorable terms.
+Our financing costs could increase or future borrowings or equity offerings may be unavailable to us or unsuccessful, which could cause us to be unable to pay or refinance our indebtedness or to fund our capital expenditures.
+If any of the lenders in the syndicates backing these facilities was unable to perform on its commitments, we may need to seek replacement financing, which may not be available in more limited amounts or on more expensive or otherwise unfavorable terms.